stut/poxyproxy/README.md

 For Slack this means a specific incoming webhook along with the option to prevent the customisation of the message username, avatar, and destination.

+## Command line options

+* `--config-filename` the filename where endpoint configurations are specified.
+Defaults to `config-example.json`.
+* `--listen-address` the address to which to bind.
+Defaults to `0.0.0.0`.
+* `--listen-port` the port on which to listen.
+Defaults to a system-assigned random port.
+* `--debug` enables debug logging.

+If no port is specified it will look for an environment variable called `NOMAD_PORT_http` and will use that if it exists.
+This enables auto-configuration under Nomad.

 ## Config

 See `config-example.json` for what should be comprehensive and self-explanatory examples.